 Lack of Clarity

 Ensure that your sales copy clearly communicates the main message, benefits, and call-to-action.
 Avoid using jargon or overly complicated language that can confuse your audience.
+Clear writing is a key part of persuasive copy because people trust what they understand.

 Failure to Address Audience Needs